 In lecture, we will go through exercises, review material, ask and answer questions, sometimes in small groups (breakout rooms).
 In tutorial you will have a choice between doing more exercises, or working in small groups on your problem sets.

 What prerequisites do I need for this course?

 By the end of the course, you should be able to …

-- work with the formal languages of truth-functional and first-order logic, with the ability to translate natural language sentences into a formal language.
+- work with the formal languages of truth-functional and first-order logic, with the ability to symbolize natural language sentences in a formal language.